Paing-Ko/Paing-Ko/README.md

 - 🚗 I have an obsession with car registration plates.
 - 🏃‍♂️ Running enthusiast (Completed two half marathons, a 10k run, and a fun 5k run).
 - 🏔️ Avid hiker and part of the Universities Of Medicine Myanmar Hiking and Mountaineering Team (Successfully summited five 10,000+ft mountains in Myanmar).
-- 🚴‍♂️ Love cycling, even taught my wife to ride a bicycle in 2022.
+- 🚴‍♂️ Love cycling, even taught my wife how to ride a bicycle in 2022.
 - 🧘‍♂️ Yoga (Completed 100+ hours of training), 🏸 Badminton (Intermediate), and 🏊‍♀️ Swimming.
 - ⚽️ A die-hard Liverpool FC fan since 1998.
 - 💻 Built my website using my MacBook Air(2017), which I won in a lucky draw from my local gym in Myanmar.